Aloysius Yapp: Career

 In 2022, he won a bronze medal at the 2022 World Games in Birmingham, Alabama for nine-ball.

-In October 18, 2024, team Asia ruled the inaugural Reyes Cup at the Ninoy Aquino Stadium in Manila, Philippines.
-Johann Chua, Carlo Biado, Aloysius Yapp, Duong Quoc Hoang, and Ko Pin Yi make up the team, which is coached by the tournament namesake and greatest of all time Efren Reyes.

-They defeated the European team with a decisive 11–6 final score.
+On October 18, 2024, team Asia competed in the inaugural Reyes Cup at the Ninoy Aquino Stadium in Manila, Philippines.
+Johann Chua, Carlo Biado, Aloysius Yapp, Duong Quoc Hoang, and Ko Pin Yi made up the team, which was coached by the tournament namesake Efren Reyes.
+They defeated the European team 11–6.
 Team Europe is made up of Jayson Shaw, Eklent Kaci, Francisco Sanchez Ruiz, David Alcaide, and Mickey Krause.
-Yapp was named the first-ever Reyes Cup most valuable player for his outstanding performance throughout the event.
+Yapp was named the first-ever Reyes Cup most valuable player for his performances throughout the event.

 A month later, Yapp successfully defended his title by winning back-to-back championships at the International Open Nine-ball in Florida.
 He defeated Moritz Neuhausen of Germany, 13–6, and received $40,000 in prize money.

-In May 2025, Yapp won his first matchroom major open title, defeating Jonas Souto Comino of Spain with a superb 13–1 in the final of the UK Open Pool Championship at Telford International Centre.
-This significant triumph propelled him from fifth to second place in the matchroom world rankings, trailing Fedor Gorst at the top.
+In May 2025, Yapp won his first matchroom major open title, defeating Jonás Souto of Spain with a 13–1 victory in the final of the UK Open Pool Championship at Telford International Centre.
+This win propelled him from fifth to second place in the matchroom world rankings, trailing Fedor Gorst at the top.
 Yapp's victory has also solidified his position in the Reyes Cup rosters, securing a spot to represent Team Asia this year.
-In August, Yapp won the inaugural Florida Open beating Shane Van Boening in the finals and a week later he won the prestigious US Open Nine-ball Championship against defending champion Fedor Gorst and becoming the first pool player to win three consecutive World Nine-ball Tour (WNT) Open Majors (UK Open, Florida Open, US Open).
+In August, Yapp won the inaugural Florida Open beating Shane Van Boening in the finals and a week later he won the US Open Nine-ball Championship against defending champion Fedor Gorst and becoming the first pool player to win three consecutive World Nine-ball Tour (WNT) Open Majors (UK Open, Florida Open, US Open).